-In standard mode the data is organized on the board in two memory channels, named memory channel 0 and memory channel 1.
+In standard mode tha data is organized on the board in two memory channels, named memory channel 0 and memory channel 1.
+Be aware that these memory channels are something different than the board channels.
 The data in memory is organized depending on the used channels and the type of board.
 This is a result of the internal hardware structure of the board.